 After the movie we got ready for dinner.
 We were dining for the first time in the reimagined Rapunzel’s Royal Table.
 I was excited to eat there.
 None of us were fans of Carioca’s, the restaurant that was in this space before the last refurb.
 We really enjoyed Tiana’s on the Wonder and had high hopes for Rapunzel’s.

 The menu for this night is the Thug menu.
-I do not have a picture of the menu but you can find it on The Disney Cruise Line Blog.
 I really liked the new theming of the restaurant it is very well done.
 There is entertainment by the Thug’s from Tangled.
 If you are sailing on the Magic I recommend that you rewatch the movie if you have not watched it recently.
 The Magic has gone all in on the Tangled theming from the Rapunzel’s Royal Table, the Tangled show and the Snuggly Duckling.
 Our table was not in the best location to see the show.
 There were a couple of pillars between our table and the stage, but the Thug’s made their way around to visit the tables.

 For the starters Georgia had the Royal Marinated Salmon, I had the Goat Cheese, Yellow and Red Beet Tower, and Jay had the Grilled Knockwurst Sausage and the Lentil soup.
 It was all good.
 N